mohamedyd/awesome_resources/README.md

 ## Language-related Repos

+* [Python-For-Data-Professionals](https://github.com/hemansnation/Python-For-Data-Professionals): This course is for Data Professionals so that they can learn Python in 12 days for starting their data journey.

 * [9 Best GitHub repositories to learn python.pdf, Himanshu Ramchandani](https://github.com/mohamedyd/awesome_resources/files/10401452/9.Best.GitHub.repos.to.learn.python.pdf)

 * [Clean-Code-Notes](https://github.com/JuanCrg90/Clean-Code-Notes): This repo contains useful notes from Clean Code book that will help with writing quality code.
 The repo is well summarised that could be used as a refresher or a quick guide for junior engineers.